Shark WS632 WandVac Review

 • Deep cleaning: 88.05%

-Nonetheless, it’s still an excellent result, given this product is meant for quick cleaning tasks, not deep cleaning carpets.
+Nonetheless, it’s still an excellent result, given that this product is meant for quick cleaning tasks, not deep cleaning carpets.

 Hard Floor Results